 According to the US Fire Administration, a house / residential fire starts / occurs every 79 seconds.
 There are usually about 50,000 – 60,000 residential / house fires designated as being of “unknown cause” each year in the USA alone.
 Federal officials at the Department of Homeland Security (DHS) estimate that they Get filed reports from fire departments on only half of the actual number of fires that occur in the USA each year.
 This means that the actual number of fires of “unknown cause” each year could even be double the 50 to 60 thousand average.
 That is a possibility of up to 120,000 fires of “unknown cause” each year in the USA alone as a possible result of an inability to Get Rid of Squirrels in the Attic and to Get Rid of mice and Attic rats in the Attic.

 Attic Rats and Attic Mice chewing on Attic and other household wiring.
-Based on US government (DHS) statistics and statements made by US government authorities, the number of residential fires caused by the failure to Get Rid of Attic Squirrels, Attic Rats, Norway Rats and Attic Mice are approximately 15,000 fires annually and could even Get as high as 30,000 fires.
+Based on US government (DHS) statistics and statements made by US government authorities, the number of residential fires caused by the failure to Get Rid of Squirrels in Attic, Attic Rats, Norway Rats and Attic Mice are approximately 15,000 fires annually and could even Get as high as 30,000 fires.
 If you have rodents, such as Squirrels in the Attic, Attic rats or Attic mice – you probably have Attic wire damage too.

 City officials of New York City attribute at least one power outage each day to Squirrels.
 Squirrels actually cause more power outages than lightning in some states.
 In Georgia in 2006 there were 16,750 power outages caused by Squirrels.
 Not all of these outages were caused by the Squirrels’ chewing on the wires – some were just contact electrocutions but many were via contact with the metal wire after the Squirrel chewed through the soft plastic wire jacket covering and the Squirrel was electrocuted.

 The most common type of Squirrels that Get into an Attic are the Grey Squirrels.
 The second most common type of Squirrels that Get into an Attic are Flying Squirrels.
 The Grey Squirrel's name in Latin (scientific name) is Sciurus Carolinensis.
 Grey Squirrels in the Attic usually mate two times each year.
 Grey Squirrels usually mate in the early spring or late winter and in the summer.
-The mother Squirrels in Attic will give birth to their baby Squirrels about 45 days after mating.
+The mother Squirrels in the Attic will give birth to their baby Squirrels about 45 days after mating.
 An Attic Squirrel has 4 to 6 baby Squirrels per litter.
 A pair of healthy Squirrels in the Attic could produce a dozen offspring each year.
-In twelve months the maturing Attic Squirrels become breeding adult Squirrels.
-Each litter of Squirrels in Attic does not leave its mother Squirrels nest for the first 10 to 12 weeks of its life. baby Squirrels in the Attic are totally dependant on their mother Squirrels' milk to live.
+In twelve months the maturing Squirrels in Attic become breeding adult Squirrels.
+Each litter of Squirrels in the Attic does not leave its mother Squirrels nest for the first 10 to 12 weeks of its life. baby Squirrels in the Attic are totally dependant on their mother Squirrels' milk to live.
 If you have a need to Get Rid of Squirrels in the Attic there most likely are baby Squirrels in Your Attic forty percent of the year.

 PLEASE KEEP IN MIND, THAT IF YOU HEAR SQUIRRELS IN YOUR ATTIC THROUGHOUT THE YEAR, THAT YOU MOST LIKELY HAVE 4 TO 6 BABY SQUIRRELS PER EACH MOTHER SQUIRREL IN THE ATTIC 40-50% OF THE YEAR.
 MOTHER SQUIRRELS THAT GET CAUGHT IN SQUIRREL TRAPS, WHETHER SNAP TRAP OR LIVE TRAPPED, AND GET CARRIED AWAY - OR - ATTIC SQUIRRELS THAT GET POISONED - OR - ATTIC SQUIRRELS THAT GET SHOT WITH A PELLET GUN - COULD, 40% TO 50% OF THE YEAR, RESULT IN DEAD YOUNG SQUIRRELS IN YOUR ATTIC OR INTERIOR HOUSE WALLS LEFT TO DECAY AND SMELL.